jimmc414/document_intelligence/readme.md

 ```
 python main.py
 ```
-This will prompt you to enter a file name of a PDF document that you want to process.
+This will process all PDF documents in the 'documents' folder.
 The script will then perform the following tasks:

 - Extract the text from the PDF file using PyMuPDF and PyTesseract.
 - Analyze the text using spaCy, Gensim, TextBlob, Sumy, and Transformers.